Emblem3: 2013–2014: Nothing to Lose

 The trio began to record their debut album, Nothing to Lose, in December 2012.
 It was released on July 30, 2013.
 The lead single, "Chloe (You're the One I Want)", peaked at number 93 on the Billboard Hot 100.
 The second single off the album was "3000 Miles".
 The band toured to promote their music in their "Goin' Back to Cali Tour" that took place in April 2013.
 Emblem3 later performed as the opening act for Selena Gomez on her Stars Dance Tour that began in August 2013.
 On December 5, 2013, Emblem3 had their homecoming performance on The X Factor, singing "Just for One Day".
 After their performance, they announced their first national headlining tour, "#Bandlife".

 Emblem3 released their first EP titled Songs from the Couch, Vol. I on June 2, 2014, independently.

 On June 20, 2014, the band announced that band member Drew Chadwick was leaving the band to pursue a solo career.
 Keaton and Wesley Stromberg released their first EP as a duo titled Forever Together on October 27, 2014.

-2015–present: Waking Up, hiatus and return
+2015–2017: Waking Up

 The band reunited in 2016 and released the EP Waking Up, as well as a self-titled app they used to release new music on.
 In April of the same year, they embarked their Waking Up world tour.

+The band went on hiatus again due to problems with the office and differences in direction among the members.

+2019: Pyro

+Drew and Wesley released a hip-hop inspired EP, Pyro, under the name Emblem3 while Keaton was working with another band, The Social.

+2020–present

-After creative differences and conflicts with management, Emblem3 went on another hiatus.
-The band was reunited again in 2021, with the release of three singles: "Champagne Dreams", "Eyes Wide Open", and "So Proud".
+The band reunited again in 2020, with Keaton rejoining the band and resumed work on the single Jaiden.
+In 2021, they released three singles: "Champagne Dreams", "Eyes Wide Open", and "So Proud".

+In 2023 they released "Songs from the Couch, Vol. 2", a follow-up to their 2014 album.

+In March 2025 Drew announced his departure from the band to pursue a solo career.
+He was replaced by Jack Mudd.